TSB savings accounts

 Didn’t find the account type you were looking for?
 Check our other guides:

-Opening a TSB savings account depends on the type.
-Fixed bonds, ISAs and instant access accounts can be opened online or in a branch.
-A Monthly Saver is available to existing TSB current account customers and can be opened online or in-branch.
+The process of opening a TSB savings account depends on the type of account.
+Fixed rate bonds, ISAs and instant access accounts can be opened online or in a branch.
+A Monthly Saver is available to existing TSB current account customers and can be opened online or in-branch if you book an appointment.

-Depending on the account, you have the option to manage them online, in a branch, over the phone or in the TSB app.
+Depending on the account, you have the option to manage it online, in a branch, over the phone or in the TSB app.

 You need to work out what you need before comparing the different offers available for certain types of savings accounts.
 Once you’ve done that, it’s useful to look at: